Space of dark states in Tavis-Cummings model: Conclusion

-An explicit form of the dark states of a system of identical two-level atoms is studied within the framework of the Tavis-Cummings model.
-These states do not interact with light and, theoretically, remain even when extracting an ensemble of atoms from the resonator, under the condition of the same force of interaction with the electromagnetic field throughout the entire experiment.
+An explicit form of the dark states of an ensemble with an even number of identical two-level atoms in the framework of the Tavis-Cummings model was studied.
+At the same force of interaction of atoms with light atomic ensembles in these states do not interact at all with the mode of the cavity, and therefore - theoretically - remain unchanged even when the ensemble of atoms is extracted from the resonator.
 Spatial separation of the dark ensemble or thermal dephasing immediately leads to the emission of photons.
-Dark states can be used to protect quantum computing, like a battery of energy, etc.
+Dark states can be used to protect quantum computing, as energy storage, and so on.

+The dimension of the dark subspaces is equal to the Catalan numbers.
+An explicit form of their structure is established: dark states are linear combinations of tensor products of EPR singlet states.
+Subject to the applicability of the RWA approximation, the dark property is maintained at the vacuum state of the cavity field in the case of adiabatic dilution of atoms, in which the force of interaction with light becomes different.
+However, such ensembles will interact with light if the state of the field in the cavity is not vacuum.

-We have established the exact dimensionality of the space of dark states of ensembles of two-level atoms and their structure: dark states are a linear combination of simple singlet states, each of which, in turn, is a tensor product of antisymmetric EPR pairs and ground states of atoms.
-The search for further applications of dark states and methods of obtaining them presents a challenge for further research.
-Almost dark states are also represented, which are a linear combination of triplets; they interact very weakly with light for small values of the excitation energy of the atoms, which can be realized, for example, for Rydberg states.
-Classification of almost dark states, as well as dark states in systems of $ d $ -level atoms for $ d> 2 $, represents individual problems.
+The search for further applications of dark states and methods for obtaining them is a task for further research.
+Almost dark states, which are a linear combination of triplets, were also considered; they interact very weakly with light at small values of the excitation energy of atoms, which can be realized, for example, for Rydberg States.
+Classification of almost dark states as well as dark states in systems of $d$-level atoms at $d>2$ represent separate problems.

 In proving the key result of the paper - point 2 of the Theorem, the method of amplitude quanta was developed - small portions of the amplitude of basis states, the trajectory of which can be determined in advance in the course of evolution.
 This method assumes the passage to the limit, but allows us to prove the algebraic property of dark states.
 It can be of interest for studying the physics of quantum computers and their scalability.